audi0417/daily-arxiv-ai-summary/PROJECT_REWRITE.md

-# Project Rewrite Complete
+# Project Rewrite Complete - Google Gemini Integration

 ## What was done

-This project has been completely rewritten to fix the crawler issues and implement a more robust architecture based on the reference project `dw-dengwei/daily-arXiv-ai-enhanced`.
+This project has been completely rewritten to fix the crawler issues and implement a more robust architecture based on the reference project `dw-dengwei/daily-arXiv-ai-enhanced`, **with Google Gemini integration**.

 ### Key Improvements